Learning Management System: The Missing Guide for CEO

 Despite delivering a world-class education is the main core of your existence, you don’t want to execute it at the expense of other resources.
 If you look closely, one of the success factors for an institution’s growth is the learning management system.

 Besides diminishing the internal segregation of knowledge, the learning management system reduces operating cost by erasing the need for paper products, physical classrooms as well as travel expenses for lecturers.

-Learning managemeny system such as Microsoft Teams, also functions as an online classroom where lecturers could carry out lessons just as they would in a physical classroom.
+Learning management system such as Microsoft Teams also functions as an online classroom where lecturers could carry out lessons just as they would in a physical classroom.
 Conducting classes online allows you to save resources such as utilities, classrooms and teaching powers.